-Contrast ratio between your text and background is at least 7:1
+The contrast ratio between text and background is at least 7:1.

-All of your users will benefit from a good contrast between the text on your website and the background colour.
-Some of your users with visual impairments need a stronger contrast than others, so getting your colours right is essential.
+All users benefit from a good contrast between the text on your website and the background colour.

 While the minimum contrast for Level AA was 4.5:1, for Level AAA it’s 7:1.
-This higher level of contrast makes it even easier for everyone to read your content.
+This higher standard of contrast helps a wider range of users read your content.

 Make sure the contrast ratio between your text and background is at least 7:1.